rickellis/ConkyMatic/README.md

 ## ConkyMatic is a shell script that:

+* Automatically gets the path to your current wallpaper if you are running either XFCE or feh (or you can pass the path manually).

 * Creates a 16 color palette image from the current wallpaper (look at the bottom of the Conky in the screenshots)

 * Extracts the hex color value of each of the 16 images in the color palette.